harfangk/harfangk.github.io/_drafts/2017-04-24-how-to-find-full-function-name-in-elixir.md

    ...]}]
 {% endhighlight %}

-## Don't Make Your Modules Too Big
+## Don't Make Your Modules Import Too Many Modules

 If you find yourself needing to do that, you've probably imported or aliased too many modules.
-It'd be best not to make a module that large in the first place.
-If you already have some modules like that, split them up.
+It'd be best to avoid getting into such a situation in the first place.